cran/nanonext/README.md

 <!-- badges: end -->

 R binding for NNG (Nanomsg Next Gen), a successor to ZeroMQ.
-NNG is a socket library implementing ‘Scalability Protocols’, a reliable, high-performance standard for common communications patterns including publish/subscribe, request/reply and service discovery, over in-process, IPC, TCP, WebSocket and secure TLS transports.
+NNG is a socket library for reliable, high-performance messaging over in-process, IPC, TCP, WebSocket and secure TLS transports.
+Implements ‘Scalability Protocols’, a standard for common communications patterns including publish/subscribe, request/reply and service discovery.

-As its own [threaded concurrency framework](https://shikokuchuo.net/nanonext/articles/nanonext.html#async-and-concurrency), provides a toolkit for asynchronous programming and distributed computing, with intuitive ‘aio’ objects which resolve automatically upon completion of asynchronous operations, and [synchronisation primitives](https://shikokuchuo.net/nanonext/articles/nanonext.html#synchronisation-primitives) allowing R to wait upon events signalled by concurrent threads.
+As its own [threaded concurrency framework](https://shikokuchuo.net/nanonext/articles/nanonext.html#async-and-concurrency), provides a toolkit for asynchronous programming and distributed computing.
+Intuitive ‘aio’ objects resolve automatically when asynchronous operations complete, and [synchronisation primitives](https://shikokuchuo.net/nanonext/articles/nanonext.html#synchronisation-primitives) allow R to wait upon events signalled by concurrent threads.

 Designed for performance and reliability, [`nanonext`](https://doi.org/10.5281/zenodo.7903429) is a lightweight